 Throughout the study, we worked hard to maintain the trust of the professionals and organisations we worked with

 In the first phase of the project, we reviewed the history and current practice of interrogation and interviewing in the US and beyond, and engaged with practitioners and policymakers.

-In the second phase, we visited the United Kingdom, France, and Japan, worked with a team of intelligence and behavioural science experts, and developed an evidence-based “intelligence interviewing” framework.
+In the second phase, we visited the United Kingdom, France, and Japan, and worked with a team of intelligence and behavioural science experts, and developed an evidence-based 'intelligence interviewing' framework.
 The framework included factors that the scientific evidence shows are relevant to effective interviewing, including stress, the interests and social identities of interviewees, sources of power in interviewing, interviewee resistance, persuasion, changing perceptions, and memory, as well as two teaching case studies.

 Seven years later, how do I see what we accomplished?

 First, we encouraged and facilitated knowledge-based discussions of a politically charged topic.
 We brought together professionals from a range of disciplines and organisations to share experiences and expertise, hoping to bring light to heated debates.
 We provided materials and briefings that encouraged national security leaders to move forward, in this small, but significant, area of human intelligence collection.

 Second, we highlighted the importance of knowledge-based efforts in intelligence interviewing and interrogation.
 We recommended further research.
 We contributed to the US Government developing the High Value Interrogation Group (HIG) and, importantly, providing the HIG with resources for a robust research program.